CogStack/CogStack-Pipeline/README.md

 To add additional JVM processes, whether locally or remotely (via the magic of Spring Integration), just launch an instance with the same config files but with useScheduling = slave.
 You'll need an ActiveMQ server to co-ordinate the nodes (see config example for details)

 That's it!
 If a job fails, any uncompleted partitions will be picked up by the next run.
 If a Job ends up in an unknown state (e.g. due to hardware failure), the next run will mark it as abandonded and recommence from the last successful job it can find in the repository.

+## JDBC output/reindexing

+Using the JDBC output, it is possible to generate a column of JSON strings back into a database.
+This is useful for reindexing large quantities of data without the need to re-process with the more computationally expensive item processors (e.g. OCR, biolark).
+To reindex, simply use the reindexColumn in the configuration file.
+Note, if you include other profiles, these will still run, but will not contribute to the final JSON, and are thus pointless.
+Therefore, only the 'basic' profile should be used when reindexing data.

 Questions?
 Want to help?
 Drop me a message!